 Amendment changes in church voting process

-House of Delegates members also vote on amendments.
+House of Delegates members also votes on amendments.
 Once the proposed changes are understood, the simple voting question may be put to a quick vote: 1.
 Approve; 2.
 Disapprove; 3.
 Abstain.
 We can accomplish this by displaying a non-voting PowerPoint screen showing the proposed amendment, followed by the simple voting screen of Yes, No, Abstain.
-As an example, the American Dental Association had separate technicians assigned to separate screens, one displaying the original text and another the newly proposed text, which could be edited in real time.
+As an example, the American Dental Association had separate technicians assigned to separate screens, one displaying the original text and another the newly proposed text, which could be edited in real-time.
 It all concluded with our simple voting screen.

-The PowerPoint displays projected on screen at the event are instantly available and emailed to you within a minute of the completion of a session, or at the conclusion of your conference.
+The PowerPoint displays projected on a screen at the event are instantly available and emailed to you within a minute of the completion of a session, or at the conclusion of your conference.
 There are 82 different reports available immediately for analysis.

-As the choice for church meetings across the country, Quick Tally offers exceptional experience and reliable, easy-to-use equipment that make voting and gathering opinions at your faith-based event a success.
+As the choice for church meetings across the country, Quick Tally offers exceptional experience and reliable, easy-to-use equipment that makes voting and gathering opinions at your faith-based event a success.
 And, we back that up with an unconditional guarantee.

 With over 30 years of experience in helping clients achieve their meetings goals.
 If I can help your organization discover this power, please contact me.